Rikkukun/ArchipelagoManualYumeNikki/README.md

 - vgperson for creating a working standalone Yume Nikki randomizer from which I took some clever ideas
 - SpearOfLies for helping with logic and testing
 - Fajacopo for some ideas for Fun Effects Mode
+- Everyone in the Manual AP Discord server who helped me with the more technical stuff
 - Kikiyama for making Yume Nikki
 - and you :)